distributed-system-analysis/pbench/README.md

   * `tox -- server legacy test-28 test-32`  -- run server legacy tests 28 & 32
   * `tox -- server python -v`               -- run server python tests verbosely

+For the `agent/bench-scripts` tests, one can run entire sub-sets of tests using a sub-directory name found in `agent/bench-scripts/tests`.
+For example:

+  * `tox -- agent bench-scripts pbench-fio`
+  * `tox -- agent bench-scripts pbench-uperf pbench-linpack`

+The first runs all the `pbench-fio` tests, while the second runs all the `pbench-uperf` and `pbench-linpack` tests.

 Finally, see the `jenkins/Pipeline.gy` file for how the unit tests are run in our CI jobs.